mixpanel/docs/pages/docs/tracking/integrations/snowflake.md

 ---

-If you are using [Snowflake Network policy](https://docs.snowflake.com/en/user-guide/network-policies) to restrict access to your instance, you might need to add the following IP addresses to the Allowed list.
+If you are using [Snowflake Network policy](https://docs.snowflake.com/en/user-guide/network-policies) to restrict access to your instance, you might need to add the following IP addresses to the allowed list.

 ```jsx
 34.31.112.201